LeonardRanaldi/italian-instruct-eval/README.md

  ##  Evaluation

-You can use the [InstructEval](https://github.com/declare-lab/instruct-eval) suite to evaluate your custom Instruction-Tuned Large Language Model.
+You can use the [InstructEval](https://github.com/declare-lab/instruct-eval) suite to evaluate your _custom_ Instruction-tuned Large Language Model.